Welcome to Sensible Sleep

 The Paediatric Sleep and Psychology Clinic is led by Professor Sarah Blunden (BAPsych Hons, MSocSc, PhD) who is a clinical psychologist with expertise In sleep and member of the Australian Psychological Society, Australasian Sleep Association, International Pediatric Sleep Association, and the Australian Council of Children and the Media.
 Dr Blunden has been researching and treating children’s sleep disorders for over 15 years firstly through her Paediatric Sleep and Psychology Clinic in South Australia and Northern Territory, including “E-therapy” around Australia and with an overseas stint at the University of Michigan Medical Center Pediatric Sleep Clinic.

-Currently our clinic costs are $205.00 for a one hour session.
+Currently our clinic costs are $215.00 for a session (46-60 minutes).
 Costs can be reduced through:

 • Medicare (with appropriate documentation from a General Practitioner or Paediatrician).